 What Tier-2 jurisdictions is each broker regulated in?
 What about Tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
 As far as tier-2 licenses go, both BDSwiss and FXPrimus are Cyprus (CySEC Authorised)..
 Neither have China (CBRC Authorised), India (SEBI Authorised), Israel (ISA Authorised), Russia (CBR Authorised), South Africa (FSCA Authorised), Thailand (SEC Authorised) and UAE (DFSA/Central Bank Authorised).
 When comparing tier-3 licenses BDSwiss is Mauritius (FSC Authorised), while FXPrimus is Vanuatu (VFSC Authorised)..
 Neither have Bahamas (SCB Authorised), Belize (FSC Authorised), Bermuda (BMA Authorised), British Virgin Islands (FSC Authorised) and Cayman Islands (CIMA Authorised).

 Which broker offers more trading platforms?

-For trading platforms BDSwiss supports a Proprietary Platform and Desktop Platform (Windows), whereas FXPrimus supports a Desktop Platform (Windows) and cTrader., neither have DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that BDSwiss offers a Proprietary Platform and Desktop Platform (Windows), whereas FXPrimus supports a Desktop Platform (Windows) and cTrader.
+Neither have DupliTrade and ZuluTrade

 Does BDSwiss offer MetaTrader?
 Does FXPrimus offer MetaTrader?